Becoming Abigail

-Becoming Abigail is a 2006 novella by Nigerian writer Chris Abani.
+Becoming Abigail is a 2006 novella, published by Akashic Books.
+Written by Nigerian writer Chris Abani.

 Plot

 Becoming Abigail shares the story of Abigail, a young Nigerian girl whose mother died at childbirth.
 Her father commits suicide after raising her up.
 She travels to London with Peter where she finds out that she is alone and that she does not exist.